thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/705-1-12-Void-Squall.markdown

 flavor: ""
 ---

+Return target nonland permanent to its owner's hand

 Rebound <em>(If you cast this spell from your hand, exile it as it resolves.
 At the beginning of your next upkeep, you may cast it from exile without paying its mana cost.)</em>